Hyper-X: A Unified Hypernetwork for Multi-Task Multilingual Transfer: Hyper-X

 \subsection{A Hypernetwork for Task-Language Adapters}

-We employ a hypernetwork in Hyper-X in order to fine-tune an MMT for maximum sharing across multiple tasks and languages while allowing task and language-specific adaptation at the same time.
 We use a standard hypernetwork as the parameter generator function.
 However, instead of generating the full model parameters, our hypernetwork generates the parameters for each adapter layer.
 Concretely, the hypernetwork $\mathcal{H}$ generates adapter parameters where each adapter layer $A_i$ consists of down and up-projection matrices ($\rmbf{D}_i$, $\rmbf{U}_i$):

 \paragraph{Decoupling Tasks and Languages} In Hyper-X, we condition the parameter generation on the input task and language.
 Therefore, given a combination of task $t\in \{t_1,...,t_m\}$ and language $l\in \{l_1,...,l_n\}$, the source embedding contains knowledge from both sources: $\rmbf{s}^{(h)} \approx (t,l)$.
 We parameterize each task and language via separate embeddings, which enables adaptation to any task-language combination.
 Task and language embeddings ($\rmbf{s}^{(t)},\rmbf{s}^{(l)}$) are low-dimensional vectors that are learned together with the parameters of the hypernetwork.
 During training, for each mini-batch we update these embeddings according to the task and language that the mini-batch is sampled from.